NetBr3ak/betulator/README.md

 The **Martingale strategy** is alluring in its simplicity but flawed in execution.
 The exponential growth of bets, combined with finite bankrolls and casino-imposed limits, ensures its unsustainability.

 Despite its short-term appeal, Martingale remains a cautionary tale of how mathematics governs chance. 🎲

-## 🌍 Compatibility

-This tool works on virtually any modern platform:
-- **Windows**: Use Command Prompt, PowerShell, or Windows Terminal.
-- **macOS/Linux**: Compatible with all standard terminal applications.
-- **Android**: Run it on the go using Termux.

----

 ## 🔧 Customization